hi, i'm kevin! 👋 i love thinking about neural networks, algorithms, and data.

-aside from work & research, i care deeply about teaching. back at home, i ran a non-profit providing mentorship to aspiring scientists, where I still occasionally volunteer. at mit, i organized lots of ai workshops and taught for splash. in my free time, i enjoy taking long walks, cooking, reading, running, taking road trips, being trash at basketball, and aimlessly wandering the streets of new cities. i used to make music and miss it a lot.
+aside from work, i care deeply about education. back at home, i ran a non-profit providing mentorship to aspiring scientists, where i still occasionally volunteer. at mit, i organized lots of ai workshops and taught for splash. in my free time, i enjoy long walks, road trips, running very slowly, getting cooked in basketball, making inedible food, idly shuffling cards, and aimlessly wandering the streets of new cities. i used to make music and miss it a lot.

 Project Page